 In 1924, Alexander was named Governor General of the Union of South Africa and the couple lived in a coastal beach house constructed at Muizenberg which still stands today and is a national monument.
 After almost a decade in South Africa, Alexander was appointed as Governor General of Canada in 1940 for six years where he acted as a liaison between Canadian troops and their monarch.
 Alice also supported the war effort by acting as Honorary Commandant of the Women’s Royal Canadian Naval Service, Honorary Air Commandant of the Royal Canadian Air Force (Women’s Division) and president of the nursing division of the St. John Ambulance Brigade.
 The Athlones also found themselves as hosts to many of Europe’s displaced royals, including Olav, Crown Prince of Norway, and his wife, Martha; Grand Duchess Charlotte and Prince Felix of Luxembourg; King Peter of Yugoslavia; King George of Greece; and, Queen Wilhelmina of the Netherlands and her daughter, Juliana.

-In 1943, the couple also hosted the Quebec Conferences attended by Winston Churchill, Franklin D Roosevelt and Mackenzie King, where strategies were discussed which would eventually lead to victory over Germany and Japan.
-After the war ended, Alice discovered her brother had been arrested by the Americans for his Nazi sympathies and she travelled to Germany to plead for his release.
-The Americans fined Charles to the point of bankruptcy and he lost much of the family’s property.
+In 1943, the couple also hosted the Quebec Conferences attended by Winston Churchill, Franklin D. Roosevelt and Mackenzie King, where strategies were discussed which would eventually lead to victory over Germany and Japan.
+After the war ended, Alice discovered her brother, Charles Edward, Duke of Saxe-Coburg and Gotha, had been arrested by the Americans for his Nazi sympathies and she travelled to Germany to plead for his release.
+The Americans fined Charles Edward to the point of bankruptcy and he lost much of the family’s property.